Description:

 - Define a variable or a global to hold the virtual path.

-- The data schema is included here for reference.
+- The data schema is provided here for reference.

 - Click the "clsTransformCase" step to configure its "Required" properties.
-Provide the step name.
+Enter the step name.
 Click the button to configure the case transform list.
-Click the Save button.
+Then click the Save button.

 - Click the button to configure the case transform list.
-The pop-up window is displayed for configuration.
+The pop-up window opens for configuration.
 Click the Add Row (+) button to insert an empty row.
-Select the column and the case type from the drop-down list.
+Select the column and case type from the drop-down list.
 Click the Save button.
 Click the Add Row button to insert multiple columns for case transform.

 - Click the "clsOutputMSSQLDB" step to configure its "Required" properties.
 Provide a name for the step.
 Select the SQL connection from the drop-down list.
-Provide the table name to create and store in the connection database.
+Specify the table name to create and store in the connection's database.
 Select “Yes” to create a new table.
 Select the primary key column from the drop-down list.
 Select the database operation from the drop-down list.
 Click the Save button.

 - Select the database operation from the drop-down list.
-You may configure the step to perform Insert, Update, Insert and Update, Delete, and Replace All.
+You may configure the step to perform Insert, Update, Insert and Update, Delete, or Replace All.
 Click the Save button.

-- The source SQL record set used for case transformation is included here for reference.
+- The source SQL record set used for case transformation is provided here for reference.

-- The case-transformed SQL result set is included here for reference.
+- The case-transformed SQL result set is provided here for reference.

 Definition Sample:

-You may download the sample definition(s) from the link here and later import them (drag-and-drop) to your FlowWright ETL Definition (XML file) page.
+You may download the sample definition(s) from the link provided and later import them (drag-and-drop) into your FlowWright ETL Definition (XML file) page.